Let’s Celebrate National Ice Cream Day!

 Ice Cream to Make Dr. Frankenstein Jealous

-It’s nothing too crazy.
-It just glows in the dark, which is really pretty cool.
-Any no, it’s not because of radioactive ingredients.
-This year a British scientist took the protein that makes certain jellyfish glow-in-the-dark and threw it in some good old fashioned ice cream.
+Would you ever eat glow-in-the-dark ice cream?
+And no, it’s not because of radioactive ingredients.
+This year a British scientist took the protein that makes certain jellyfish light up and threw it in some good old fashioned ice cream.
 But there are a few tricks.
 For instance, it only glows when you lick it, as the proteins need to be agitated in some way for it to work.
 Also, it costs about $200 a scoop…so it won’t really be a late night trip to the store sort of purchase.
-But you never know what the future holds!
-I mean, glow-in-the-dark ice cream?
-Who could have predicted that?!
+But yeah, glow-in-the-dark ice cream.
+Who could have predicted that one?

 The Star of the Show

-And now, for the event you’ve all been waiting for, the recipe that let’s you really celebrate today’s holiday to its fullest by making your very own homemade ice cream.
-There’s really no better way!
-Once you’ve got this one down, you can master making your own ice cream cake or will know the answer to “how to make ice cream sandwiches.”
+While there may be a lot of crazy flavors out there, you can never go wrong with good ol’ fashioned vanilla.
+If you really want to enjoy National Ice Cream Day to its fullest, try making your very own homemade ice cream.
+Once you’ve got this one down, you can master making your own ice cream cake or learn how to make ice cream sandwiches from scratch.
 Warning though, this information does come with a lot of power.
+And the potential for increased late night trips to the freezer.

 Homemade Vanilla Ice Cream: